Search

 Visitor Safety Statement

-Updated April 17, 2024
+Updated August 12, 2024

 Overview

-Our top priority is the safety and wellbeing of our visitors, residents, and those who work in the hospitality industry.
+Our top priority is the safety and well-being of our visitors, residents, and those who work in the hospitality industry.
 As one of the world’s most celebrated and iconic destinations for global meetings and conventions, leisure visitors, major cultural festivals, and national sporting championships, New Orleans welcomes millions of travelers and countless corporations and organizations each year.
 Our cultural authenticity and the fact that we are organically Built to Host result in an exceptional, remarkable, and unique travel experience in New Orleans like nowhere else, with every trip and gathering producing world-class memories.

 New Orleans & Company and its hospitality partners enjoy great relationships with the New Orleans Police Department (NOPD), which we believe is the best police force in the world at managing citywide, logistically complex events such as Super Bowls, Final Fours, Major Festivals, and Mardi Gras.
 Together with NOPD, we ask visitors to use the same personal safety precautions and to stay vigilant as they would at home or in any metropolitan destination.